Milalpha/getdata/README.md

     names(Dataset)<-gsub("[0-9]", "", names(Dataset))
 </br>
 <h4># From the data set in step 4, creating a second, independent tidy data set with the average of each variable for each activity and each subject</h4>
+<p>_aggregate_ function aggregates data by Subject and Acticity and merges the results.
+Then  data in a new data frame is ordered by Subject and Activity again.</p>
     TidyData <- aggregate(. ~Subject + Activity, Dataset, mean) TidyData <- arrange(TidyData, Subject, Activity)
 </br>